-Wo ould the Project Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact
+Wo Would the Project Less than Significant with Mitigation Less than Significant Impact No Impact

 a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-i) Fire protection? \square
+i) Fire protection? $\square$

 ii) Police protection?

-iii) Schools? \checkmark
+iii) Schools? $\checkmark$

-iv) Parks? \checkmark
+iv) Parks? $\checkmark$

-v) Other public facilities? \checkmark
+v) Other public facilities? $\checkmark$